• Skip to primary navigation

 However, as with any dietary advice, it is always worth checking the packing to ensure nothing has been added.

-How many canapés to serve?
+How many canapés should I serve?

 If I'm hosting a party I like to serve 4-6 different canapés per person.
 Ideally all of these will be prepared ahead of time so that I only have to put them out when my guests arrive.